top of page

 Buffers are important for acting as a filter from surface water runoff, bank erosion and reduce the adverse effects of flooding on crop fields.
 Many times a CRP contract and a RIM easement can be signed up to maximize payments.

-Main Office Contact: Will Gallman, 507-376-9150 ext 131
+Main Office Contact: Cole Neibauer 507-376-9150 ext 131

 Other Grassland/Wildlife Inquiries

 We are available to help establish, plan, manage and improve grassland areas and wildlife habitat.
 We can take a look at the area you have in question during an on-site visit and also through aerial images to find the best suited plan.
 See the list below in regards to the other services we offer in regards to both.
 The list provides past examples, but is not limited.
 If there is a program you are interested in that is not listed please let us know.
-Contact our Farm Bill Wildlife Biologist, Will Gallman, if you have any questions or inquiries regarding the various programs available.
+Contact our Farm Bill Wildlife Biologist, Cole Neibauer, if you have any questions or inquiries regarding the various programs available.

 Grassland Programs